-Why Rodents Cannot Stop Gnawing and What It Is Doing to Your Home
+Why Do Rodents Gnaw?
+And What It Is Doing to Your Home?

 You find a hole chewed through the back of the cabinet.
-Then bite marks along the edge of a door seal.
-Then a corner of a cereal box gnawed clean through.
-If rodents have gotten into your home, one thing is clear: they are not going to stop.
+Then bite marks along the baseboard.
+Then a cereal box gnawed clean through.
+If rodents have made their way into your home, one thing is clear: they are not going to stop, and there’s a reason for that.

-For a long time, the thinking was simple.
-Rodents gnaw to keep their teeth in check.
-Their front teeth never stop growing, so they grind them down on hard surfaces to stay healthy.
+For a long time, it was thought that rodents gnaw because their front teeth never stop growing, and they grind them down to stay healthy.

-However, new research published in the journal Neuron adds something homeowners need to know.
-Scientists at the University of Michigan found that nerve signals from the teeth appear to trigger dopamine pathways in the brain.
+However, scientists at the University of Michigan found that rodents gnaw because it feels good.
+Nerve signals from the teeth appear to trigger dopamine pathways in the brain.
 Rodents don't just gnaw because they have to.
-They gnaw because it feels good.
 And that changes how serious this problem really is.

 Mice and rats have chisel-shaped front teeth called incisors that grow continuously throughout their lives.
-If they can't grind those teeth down, the teeth grow out of alignment and can interfere with eating.
-That's a survival issue.
+If they don’t wear them down, the teeth can grow out of alignment and can interfere with eating, a serious survival issue.

 What Constant Gnawing Does to Your Home

-Electrical Wiring: Rodents can gnaw through electrical wiring inside walls, putting your home at risk for fire.
-The damage is hidden and the consequences can be serious long after the rodent is gone.
+• Electrical Wiring: Rodents can gnaw through wiring inside walls, increasing the risk of electrical fires.
+This damage is often hidden and may go unnoticed until it becomes serious, even after the rodent is gone.

-Pipes and Plumbing: Norway rats can gnaw through plastic and lead pipes to reach food and water.
-A chewed pipe leads to slow leaks, water damage and mold that's expensive to fix.
+• Pipes and Plumbing: Norway rats can gnaw through plastic and even lead pipes to reach food and water, leading to leaks, water damage and mold that's expensive to fix.

-Insulation and Structural Materials: Rodents tear through insulation to build nests and chew through drywall and wood framing.
-Structural damage can build up quietly with no obvious signs on the surface.
+• Insulation and Structural Materials: Rodents tear through insulation for nesting and chew drywall and wood framing, causing structural damage that can build up quietly over time.

-Food and Stored Goods: House mice nibble constantly, chewing through cardboard and thin plastic packaging to reach food.
-Rodents can contaminate food with bacteria like Salmonella, which causes serious illness.
+• Food and Stored Goods: House mice nibble constantly, chewing through cardboard and thin plastic packaging.
+Contaminated food can carry bacteria and cause foodborne illnesses like Salmonella, which can be serious.

 Damage often starts before you ever see a single mouse or rat.
-Look out for these signs:
+Look out for these signs of a rodent infestation:

-• Gnaw marks around doors, cabinets or food packaging.
+• Gnaw marks on baseboards, furniture or food packaging.
 Fresh marks look rough.
 Older ones are smooth and may look greasy.

 • Droppings near food sources or along walls.
 Mouse droppings are small and rod-shaped.
 Rat droppings are larger and capsule-shaped.

-• Rub marks along walls left behind by oily fur.
+• Rub marks along walls left by oily fur.

 • Nesting materials like shredded insulation or paper tucked into dark corners.